The Rewrite Cancer Innovation Challenge:

 Recent advances in testing and genomic profiling have started to improve the way patients and physicians can identify the optimal treatment path based on specific tumour biomarkers.
 However, access to the right testing at the right time can vary by geography.

 How do we improve awareness and availability of testing in community care and rural settings to ensure patients receive the most appropriate treatment for their cancer?

 Your ideas could help improve the cancer experience

 One winning submission from each of the four categories outlined below may have the opportunity to further develop their ideas with a benefit of funds or in-kind services of up to a maximum value of $50,000 CAD.
-This benefit can include non-clinical research support and partnerships with policy experts, advocacy groups and medical professionals.
+This benefit can include research support and partnerships with policy experts, advocacy groups and medical professionals.

 Each team’s submission must fit in to one of four categories:

 - Patient Disease Awareness and Education

 Please see the Rewrite Cancer Innovation Challenge Official Rules and Regulations for further details on each of these categories.

 Submissions must align to one or more of the following disease areas: